 Having a gas grill means that your first concern should be the propane tank.
 The rest of the grill components are disposed of separately.

 Propane tanks are extremely hazardous waste.
-It would be best if you checked for specific laws in your area beforehand.
+It would be best if you checked for specific laws in your area Wimbledon.
 These laws can include rules about where you can store empty or unused tanks, including whether you can store them in your garage, under your porch or in your shed.
 Remember, it is extremely dangerous and even illegal to store such tanks indoors.

 Before you can move on to get rid of your propane tank, you will need to make sure the tank is completely empty of any gas.
 You can check this by slightly turning the knob on the burner on your gas grill.
 If it isn’t empty, you will be able to smell gas.
 Then, light a match near the burner and see if the grill ignites as it normally would.
 If the grill doesn’t ignite right away or you can’t smell the gas, do not repeatedly attempt to light it, as it can result in a dangerous fire.